NCTechnicalTests/KlonServicePost/README.md

 # KlonServicePost
-The goal of this tests is to write code for an API created and available inside Bell organisation.
+The goal of this test is to write code for an API created and available inside the Bell organisation.
 The API is used to define a new service-instance as part of the Klondike project.
-The API uses token authentication.
+The API uses token authentication, assume that the token '123456' works.

 You don't have access to the API to test as this is an internal API only available at Bell.
-Ask as many question as you need on the slack channel do get the information you need.
+Ask as many questions as you need on the slack channel to get the information you need.

 # Test instructions
 1. Write code that will do a post against the service-instances route for creating a service